What If You Don't Qualify for a Pell Grant?

-It can be frustrating to realize that you do not have this help even if you are completely on your own financially, but you should not let it stop you from attending school.
-It is important to realize that the maximum amount you can qualify for is $5920.00 in 2017.
-You should be able to find additional ways to raise that much money to cover college expenses.
+It can be frustrating to realize that you don't have this help even if you're completely on your own financially, but you don't have to let it stop you from attending school.
+You still have options available to you if you find yourself in this situation.

 Apply for Needs-Based Scholarships

-Choose an Affordable College
+Choose a Different College

-Consider attending a more affordable university.
-Although private universities offer great programs, there are plenty of excellent state universities that can provide you with a quality education at a much more affordable price.
+Consider attending a more affordable college or university.
+Private universities are great, but plenty of excellent state universities can provide you with a quality education at a much more affordable price.
 Switching to a school with in-state tuition will likely save you more than you would have received in Pell Grant money.

 Apply for a Student Loan

-Find a Good College Job
+Find a College Job